-- He uses colors well to show atmosphere.
+- He used colors well to show atmosphere.
 He used a lot of what we like to call 'Atmospheric perspective' and it's simply painting things lighter the further away they are.
 His paintings usually have some super saturated, vibrant colors in the foreground and fade to more muted colors in the background.

 - Michael O'Toole used tape to 'mask' his paintings.
 When I started looking at his paintings, I was so confused.
 I didn't understand how in the heck he got his edges to be so crisp.
 His edges were razor sharp!
-On top of that he'd paint detailed reflections in rivers and lakes without bleeding over the 'lines' at all.
+On top of that, he'd paint detailed reflections in rivers and lakes without bleeding over the 'lines' at all.
 As it turns out, Michael O'Toole would lay tape down on his painting and paint over it in order to get those razor sharp lines.
-In some instances he'd have dozens of layers of tape on his canvas.
+In some instances, he'd have dozens of layers of tape on his canvas.
 Aren't Acrylics amazing??
 Imagine trying to do that with oils!

 These three things played together to create the awesome atmosphere in O'Toole's paintings.
 Once you figure out what he's doing, it isn't so overwhelming and confusing.
-Michael has a system.
+Michael had a system.
 That’s great news for us because a system can be replicated, learned from, and adapted!